MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-tutorial.md

 The following are required before configuring AD authentication:

 - Have an AD Domain Controller (Windows) in your network.
-- Install the adutil-preview tool on a Linux host machine.
-Follow the section below based on the Linux distribution that you're running to install adutil-preview.
+- Install the [adutil](sql-server-linux-ad-auth-adutil-introduction.md) tool on a Linux host machine.
+Follow the section below based on the Linux distribution that you're running to install adutil.

-## Install adutil-preview
+## Install adutil

-On the Linux host machine, use the following commands to install adutil-preview.
+On the Linux host machine, use the following commands to install adutil.

 > [!NOTE]
 > For this preview version, we are aware that on certain Linux distributions, if the adutil installation is attempted without the `ACCEPT_EULA` parameter, the installation experience is hindered.
-Our recommendation below is to install the adutil-preview tool with `ACCEPT_EULA=Y` set.
+Our recommendation below is to install the adutil tool with `ACCEPT_EULA=Y` set.
 You can read the preview [EULA](https://go.microsoft.com/fwlink/?linkid=2151376) ahead of the installation.
 We are actively working on this and this should be fixed for the GA release.

 ### RHEL